Aeronique/honeypot-threat-research/reports/02_most_recent_cve.md

 ## Methodology Notes

-**Event counts reflect IDS alerts and is not confirmed exploitation.** A Suricata signature match means inbound traffic matched a known attack pattern.
-The honeypot is not a real `telnetd` host, so these are reconnaissance or probing attempts, not successful root access.
+**Event counts reflect IDS alerts, not confirmed exploitation.** Suricata flagged traffic that matched a known attack pattern for this CVE.
+The honeypot is not a real `telnetd` host, so none of these attempts could have succeeded.
+The counts show inbound probe volume only.

 **Days with 0 events are omitted from the main table rows** but retained in the collapsed row above for completeness.